-In a strategic pivot from original plans, Zafia’s Family House began offering families housing in 2018 through a pilot partnership with the Best Western Plus Orchid Hotel & Suites, located on North Sunrise Boulevard, just a few minutes from both Kaiser and Sutter Hospitals in Roseville.
+In a strategic pivot from original plans, Zafia’s Family House began offering families housing in 2018 through a pilot partnership with local hotels, now supported by Fairfield Inn & Suites in Roseville, just a few minutes from both Kaiser and Sutter Hospitals in Roseville.

-In a collection of rooms and mini-suites allocated and appointed for the purpose, the Best Western provides a comfortable respite from the constant strain of bedside care – and eliminates the need for an hour or more of travel to and from home.
+In a collection of rooms and mini-suites allocated and appointed for the purpose, the Fairfield Inn and Suites provides a comfortable respite from the constant strain of bedside care – and eliminates the need for an hour or more of travel to and from home.
 Accommodations include such welcoming amenities as: